javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     In the first line, the OR `||` operator stops the evaluation immediately upon seeing `true`, so the `alert` isn't run.

-    Sometimes, people use this feature to execute commands only if the condition on the left part is truthy.
+    Sometimes, people use this feature to execute commands only if the condition on the left part is falsy.

 ## && (AND)